tobek/headsoak/notes.md

 # TODO

+- check tooltips are good on mobile
 - contenteditable
-    - make paste work
     - debounce
 - clicking on "archive" on an expanded note doesn't work. i think it starts unexpanding on mousedown and archive click doesn't register yet. it worked on touchdown.
 - layouts
     - get rid of write mode
     - scroll mode AND browse mode have option to bring in tag browser
 - all buttons should be same height, secondary should have white bg, private mode enabling should be primary, revert settings should be primary, get rid of all plain `.btn`s
-- checkboxes on settings page should be right-aligned
 - shortcuts align mod key with other ones
 - tag data like sentiment value - show in dropdown
 - make all bg images and profile images https